prabusw/howto/README.md

 Note: change x in the device name to suit your needs.

 Step1.
 Install the OS from liveCD on with /dev/sdax as the root partition.
-Remember to set the / partition filesystem to btrfs during installation.
+Remember to set the (/) root partition filesystem to btrfs during installation.
 Complete the installation.

 Step2.
 Now once again boot from the liveCD, but this time, use timeshift to restore from the backup that you created and tested earlier.
 Once the restore is completed, reboot the system.

 Step3.
+(Academic interest only.
+Skip and you can go to step4 directly)
-When you try to use the system, your system won’t boot into the OS.
-The reason being, the entries for / in the restored /etc/fstab have your ext4 filesystem based values, but your / is on btrfs now.
-So you’ll be able to boot into your GUI and you’ve to work in the recovery mode.
+When you try to use the system on reboot, your regular boot up sequence will not work.
+The reason being, the entries for (/) root partition in the restored /etc/fstab have your ext4 filesystem based values, but your (/) root partition is on btrfs now.
+The (/) root partition will be mounted in read only mode and  you’ve to work in the recovery mode only for now.
+Reboot the system again.

 Step4.
 Choose the recovery menu from the grub and drop in to the root shell.
 Perform the below steps as root user.

 4.1 Create a temporary folder tmproot on /run, which is the only writable folder for you now.